-- (2) Chair of the Board. - (3) Member of the Corporate Governance, Compensation and Nominating Committee. - (4) Member of the Environment, Health and Safety Committee. - (5) Member of the Audit Committee. - (6) WISCO Nominee.
-WISCO beneficially owns 1,510,824 of the outstanding Common Shares (or approximately 2.7% of the issued and outstanding common Shares).
-Mr. Liu does not beneficially own or exercise control over, directly or indirectly, the Common Shares held by WISCO - (7) 332,736 of such Common Shares have been designated for the account of Mr. Lyons under the Corporation's employee profit sharing plan and such plan of SRC assumed by the Corporation (collectively, the "EPSP").
-As at the date hereof, 82,982 of the Common Shares designated under the EPSP (the "EPSP Shares") were not yet vested.
-For further information concerning the EPSP, see "Securities Authorized for Issuance under Equity Compensation Plans EPSP" below.

-(1) Includes service on the board of directors of SRHI Resource Corp. ("SRC") (the reverse take-over acquirer of Adriana Resources Inc. ("ADI"), the predecessor of the Corporation).

-- (8) 332,736 of such Common Shares have been designated for the account of Mr. Boggio under the EPSP.
-As at the date hereof, 82,982 of the EPSP Shares were not yet vested. - (9) 332,736 of such Common Shares have been designated for the account of Ms. Dunne under the EPSP.
-As at the date hereof, 82,982 of such EPSP Shares were not yet vested. - (10) 497,890 of such Common Shares have been designated for the account of Mr. Smith under the EPSP.
-As at the date hereof, 82,982 of such EPSP Shares were not yet vested. - (11) Mr. Phillips is a Nominee. - (12) 23,271 of such Common Shares have been designated for the account of Mr. Staresinic under the EPSP.
-As at the date hereof, all of the EPSP Shares have been vested.
+- (1) Includes service on the board of directors of SRHI Resource Corp. ("SRC") (the reverse take-over acquirer of Adriana Resources Inc., the predecessor of the Corporation). - (2) Chair of the Board. - (3) Member of the Corporate Governance, Compensation and Nominating Committee. - (4) Member of the Environment, Health and Safety Committee. - (5) Member of the Audit Committee. - (6) 332,736 of such Common Shares have been designated for the account of Mr. Lyons under the Corporation's employee profit sharing plan and such plan of SRC assumed by the Corporation (collectively, the "EPSP").
+As at the date hereof, all of the Common Shares designated under the EPSP (the "EPSP Shares") were vested.
+For further information concerning the EPSP, see "Securities Authorized for Issuance under Equity Compensation Plans EPSP" below. - (7) 332,736 of such Common Shares have been designated for the account of Mr. Boggio under the EPSP.
+As at the date hereof, all of the EPSP Shares were vested. - (8) 332,736 of such Common Shares have been designated for the account of Ms. Dunne under the EPSP.
+As at the date hereof, all of the EPSP Shares were vested. - (9) Mr. Phillips resigned his role as Chief Operating Officer ("COO") of Minera Tres Valles ("MTV") and the Corporation effective March 2022 and remained a director and advisor for the Corporation and MTV. - (10) 23,271 of such Common Shares have been designated for the account of Mr. Staresinic under the EPSP.
+As at the date hereof, all of the EPSP Shares were vested.
 Mr. Staresinic exercises direction or control over 900 Common Shares on behalf of his spouse.

 Terrence A. Lyons (ICD.D) - Mr. Lyons is a corporate director and is the Chair of the Board.
-He is also a director of several public and private corporations and currently serves as a Director of Canaccord Genuity Group Inc. ("Canaccord").
-He is also a Director of Martinrea International Inc. and Mineral Mountain Resources Ltd. Mr. Lyons is a retired Managing Partner of Brookfield Asset Management and also President and Managing Partner of B.C.
-Pacific Capital Corporation, past Chairman of Polaris Materials Corporation recently acquired by US Concrete, past Chairman of Northgate Minerals Corporation which was acquired by Aurico Gold (now Alamos Gold), past Chairman of Eacom Timber Corporation, former Chairman of Westmin Mining and Vice-Chairman of Battle Mountain Gold.
+He is also a director of several public and private corporations and currently serves as a Director of Canaccord Genuity Group Inc. He is also a Director of Martinrea International Inc. and Mineral Mountain Resources Ltd. Mr. Lyons is a retired Managing Partner of Brookfield Asset Management and formerly President and Managing Partner of B.C.
+Pacific Capital Corporation, past Chairman of Polaris Materials Corporation, past Chairman of Northgate Minerals Corporation which was acquired by Aurico Gold (now Alamos Gold), past Chairman of Eacom Timber Corporation, former Chairman of Westmin Mining and Vice-Chairman of Battle Mountain Gold.
 He is retired from the Board of Pavco (BC Pavilion Corporation).
-Terry is a Civil Engineer (UBC) with an MBA from Western University (formerly the University of Western Ontario).
-He sits on the Advisory Board of the Richard Ivey School of Business and is active in sports and charitable activities, is a past Governor of the Olympic Foundation of Canada, past Chairman of The Mining Association of B.C., past Governor and member of the Executive Committee of the B.C.
-Business Council, Past Director of the Institute of Corporate Directors (BC) and in 2007 was awarded the INCO Medal by the Canadian Institute of Mining and Metallurgy for distinguished service to the mining industry.
+Terry is a Civil Engineer (UBC) with an MBA from Western University.
+He is an Emeritus Member of the Advisory Board of the Richard Ivey School of Business and is active in sports and charitable activities, is a past Governor of the Olympic Foundation of Canada, past Chairman of The Mining Association of B.C., past Governor and member of the Executive Committee of the B.C.
+Business Council, Past Director of the Institute of Corporate

+Directors (BC) and in 2007 was awarded the INCO Medal by the Canadian Institute of Mining and Metallurgy for distinguished service to the mining industry.